Andyson007/Cameralease/server/docs.md

 - model: string | The model of the camera
 - uid: number | id of the current camera (unique)
 - reservations: Array | future reservations of the current camera each of the elements are an object:
-    - start: number | The time at which the cameralease will start given in epoch time (seconds)
+    - start: number | The time at which the cameralease will start
-    - end: number | The time at which the cameralease will end given in epoch time (seconds)
+    - end: number | The time at which the cameralease will end
     - user: string | The name of the person who reserved
 - starttime number | (Optional exists iff starttime is defined): The time at which this cameras lease was started (Only included if the camera is currently beingn leased)
 - user string | (Optional exists iff starttime is defined): The user that is currently inn posession of the camera